 Assume that a landowner must decide whether to invest in forestry/agroforestry, f, or some crop, g, with cumulative net revenue distribution functions given by F(x) and G(x), respectively.
-Forestry dominates the crop alternative by first-order stochastic dominance (FSD) iff
+Forestry dominates the crop alternative by first-order stochastic dominance (FSD) iff with at least one strict inequality.

-(1) $G(x) - F(x) \ge 0, \forall x \in \mathbb{R}$, with at least one strict inequality.
+(1) $$G(x) - F(x) \ge 0, \forall x \in R,$$

-The FSD criterion has an intuitive interpretation in terms of the von Neumann-Morgenstern expected utility theory: if one investment alternative dominates another, every non-satiated investor (with non-decreasing utility function, $U' \ge 0$) will prefer the dominant alternative.
+The FSD criterion has an intuitive interpretation in terms of the von Neumann-Morgenstern expected utility theory: if one investment alternative dominates another, every nonsatiated investor (with nondecreasing utility function, $U' \ge 0$) will prefer the dominant alternative.
 While this criterion seems reasonable, it is not very discerning.
 In practice, the cumulative distributions of net returns of the two investment alternatives often intersect, in which case FSD cannot discriminate between the alternatives.

 If investors are risk averse in addition to insatiable (i.e., $U' \ge 0$ and $U'' \le 0$), second-order stochastic dominance (SSD) could be used to choose between investment alternatives.
-Formally, forestry dominates cropping in the SSD sense iff
+Formally, forestry dominates cropping in the SSD sense iff with at least one strict inequality.

-(2) $$\int{-\infty}^{x} (G(z) - F(z)) dz \ge 0 \quad \forall x \in \mathbb{R} \text{, with at least one strict inequality.}$$
+(2) $$\int{-\infty}^{x} \left(G(z) - F(z) \right) dz \ge 0 \quad \forall x \in \mathbb{R},$$

 In words, SSD requires that the area under the cumulative density function for forestry is always smaller than the area under the cumulative density function for the crop.
-Every risk-averse, non-satiable investor prefers the investment alternative that dominates by SSD.
+Every risk-averse, nonsatiable investor prefers the investment alternative that is dominated by SSD.
+Q1